-The best web hosting in Australia is fast, reliable, and feature-packed at a great value.
-Most importantly, they can cover both local & global audiences below a blazing 200 ms!
+The best web hosting provider for Australia is fast, reliable, and feature-packed at a great price.
+Most importantly, they can serve both local & global audiences below a blazing 200 ms!

-Who’s the best web host for Australia in 2020?
-Our #1 choice goes to SiteGround, with local data center in Sydney AND fast speeds globally!
+Looking for the best web host for Australian websites?
+Our #1 pick goes to Hostinger, with fast speeds in Sydney AND top-end features at affordable prices.

 Our test site is hosted with SiteGround’s Sydney datacenter (they’re one of the only 2 providers on this list to actually have servers in Australia), so they perform pretty dang well when pinged from Sydney, at only 3 ms. Worldwide, they did pretty well too, with the slowest results coming from London (295 ms) and São Paulo (330 ms).